 - There are three or more issues with an expense report (for example, a report has an insufficient business purpose, missing receipt, and missing agenda).

-- There are expenses claimed that do not comply with policy that require an exception from the Divisional Business Office to pay/reimburse
+- There are expenses claimed that do not comply with policy that require an exception from the Divisional Business Office to pay/reimburse.

 - Expenses are claimed that require an updated remote work agreement to validate the headquarters location and an updated remote work agreement is not on file.